Analyzing Human-Human Interactions: A Survey: Datasets

-The \textit{DeepMind Kinetics} dataset \citep{kay2017kinetics} provides the largest number of human action and interaction clips.
-It contains 600 video classes with approximately 600 videos per class.
+The \textit{Kinetics} dataset \citep{carreira2019shortnote,kay2017kinetics} contains 700 video classes with approximately 600 videos per class.
 There are 11 interaction classes, including \textit{handshake}, \textit{hug} and \textit{massage feet}.
-The dataset is a collection of 10-second clips from YouTube videos.
-The video material is not professionally edited and features a large variety of background clutter, illumination settings and motion blur, which increases the difficulty of the classification task.
+The dataset is a collection of clips from YouTube videos.
+The video material is not professionally edited and features a large variety of background clutter, illumination settings and motion blur.